yzhouli/temp/README.md

 **Normal Account Collection:** Firstly, the account addresses are collected randomly.
 Subsequently, comparisons with the spammer display platform and the fake news dataset filtered for non-existent accounts.
 After that, normal accounts are screened using manual review.
 In particular, we collected a large number of normal accounts.
 Because TWITTER is a typical unbalanced dataset, our initial intention is to construct a balanced dataset to validate the model performance.
 Therefore, the 343 normal accounts are randomly selected to be put into our publicly available dataset.

-# Supplement for Baseline Algorithms
+# C Supplement for Baseline Algorithms

 Due to the construction of an entirely new dataset, we reproduce the baseline algorithm.
 The process of reproducing the supplement is shown as follows: